uw-x/uw-x.github.io/_modules/2_execution_stage2.md

 ---

 May 18
-: **Presentation**{: .label .label-purple}Third update due milestone (no more than 5 slides) for 10 minutes to rest of class and 5 minutes discussion.
+: **Presentation**{: .label .label-purple}Update second milestone (no more than 5 slides) for 10 minutes to rest of class and 5 minutes discussion.
 What did you try?
 Are there any exciting results?
 Any confusing results?
 What are the failure modes?
 What will you try next?
 (Presentation #4)

 May 23
 : Mini-lecture on ML for acoustic mobile systems